The History of MTI

 In the early part of the last century, one very farsighted, industrious young man by the name of William P. Woodside, Sr. was employed as a tool room hardener at the Studebaker Corp.
 He subsequently left his job to become a tool steel salesman, which required his traveling from one steel using company to another where he would recommend the proper selection and heat treatment of the steel used in the various tools.
 Bill Woodside soon learned that all tool steel materials were secretly formulated by their manufacturers and either deviously or haphazardly hardened by the users.
 He readily came to the conclusion that unless some changes were made soon, he would be facing a hopeless task in trying to establish standards and develop reproducibility of products and procedures.
 It was obvious to him that someone should organize the steel treaters into a group of individuals who could get together from time to time to discuss their mutual problems and try to achieve some uniform and standard procedures in the heat treatment of metals.

-As an aside, by this time in 1911, Woodside had established his Park Chemical Co. to furnish heat treaters with cyanides, etc and he decided to take the necessary steps to get the heat treaters together in the first formal organized group ever.
+As an aside, by this time in 1911, Woodside had established his Park Chemical Co. to furnish heat treaters with cyanides, etc. and he decided to take the necessary steps to get the heat treaters together in the first formal organized group ever.
 On October 4, 1913, he invited some fellow heat treaters and some automobile people to join him at a meeting in the Detroit Room at the Fellowcraft Club in Detroit.
-Twenty persons answered his invitation, attended and formed a group known as the Steel Treaters Club.
+Twenty people answered his invitation, attended and formed a group known as the Steel Treaters Club.
 They met from time to time over the next couple of years adding to its membership metallurgists and chemists, all the while broadening their meetings to include not only heat treatment but metallography and the chemistry of steel.
 As a result, the name was changed in 1915, to the Steel Treaters Research Club of Detroit.
-So its membership was broadening and increasing just as the United States was beginning to get more involved in World War I in Europe (1916?17) the demands of the metalworking industry for more personnel and greater technological advancements put greater demands upon the Club and inquiries came from all over the world.
-And the name was changed again – this time to The Steel Treating Research Society and it was incorporated in 1917.
+So its membership was broadening and increasing just as the United States was beginning to get more involved in World War I in Europe (1916-17) the demands of the metalworking industry for more personnel and greater technological advancements put greater demands upon the Club and inquiries came from all over the world.
+And the name was changed again – this time to The Steel Treating Research Society.
+It was incorporated in 1917.

-How could the heat treater survive unless his steel treating society supplied him with the strength and help that comes from unity, organization and common bonds of communication from people with similar problems?
-And, the ASST of the late 20′s was not supplying the heat treater with this anchor.
-In this time of turmoil, trial and tribulation they could make no other decision but to seek the common denominator of other businessmen like themselves who were also in the heat treating industry, not the broader metalworking industry.
+How could the heat treater survive unless his steel treating society supplied him with the strength and help that comes from unity, organization, and common bonds of communication from people with similar problems?
+The ASST of the late 20′s was not supplying the heat treater with this anchor.
+In this time of turmoil, trial, and tribulation they could make no other decision but to seek the common denominator of other businessmen like themselves who were also in the heat treating industry, not the broader metalworking industry.
 Heaven forbid he had to seek out and unite with his competitors.
 It was therefore inevitable that the nature of the times dictated that the heat treating members of the ASST should stop trying to influence the ever-changing face of society and instead should devote their time and energies to their dominating business and economic problems.
 The forces of the conflicting interests were drawing to a head in 1933.
 The Great Depression was at its worst.
 Business and money were virtually non-existent.
 Many cities were issuing script in place of U.S. dollars as legal tender.
-The Federal Government seemed paralyzed; workers, especially those few that remained, were sullen, frightened and on the verge of revolt.
+The Federal Government seemed paralyzed.
+Workers, especially those few that remained, were sullen, frightened, and on the verge of revolt.
 It certainly was an appropriate time for heat treaters to try to get together and see what they could do about their business and economic future.

 But 1933 was also the year that the American Society for Steel Treating decided to grow still further away from the basic economic needs of the steel treaters and change its policies and name to meet the demands of becoming a professional technical society for all metalworking.
 From this time on, the ASST changed its name and became the American Society for Metals, and in 1933, with their lack of emphasis on the business of heat treating, the Metal Treating Institute was formed.